worldbank/counting-people-climate-risk/docs/reproducibility.md

 Intermediate spatial data

-“Combined hazard and Degree of Urbanization” intermediate data is included for replication.
+**Combined hazard and Degree of Urbanization** intermediate data is included for replication.
 It is derived from the input datasets using code included in the replication package.
 The data includes one .tif format file (1.4 GB) and auxiliary .csv files here: `03.intermediate/Hazard/`

-“RAI population” is provided as intermediate data for replication.
+**RAI population** is provided as intermediate data for replication.
 It is derived from the input datasets using code included in the replication package.
 The .tif format data file (1.9 GB) is located here: `03.intermediate/RAI/`

 ### Household survey and other data